Monday Night Countdown: 2021

 After being at the network's New York City facilities due to the COVID-19 pandemic the previous year, Monday Night Countdown returned to the game site for the first time in two seasons.
 Kolber, McFarland, Moss and Young all returned from the previous season.
 The show originated from New York instead of Baltimore October 11 and Washington November 29.
 Young didn't do the show October 18; Alex Smith did the show for the first time.

 2022

 Prior to the start of the season, Berry left for NBC Sunday Night Football and a fantasy football show on Peacock.
 Larry Fitzgerald and Robert Griffin III made their debuts.
 Randy Moss left to do Sunday NFL Countdown only.
 Alex Smith made more appearances, but not every week.
-The October 31 and December 26, 2022 and January 2, 2023, shows originated from New York instead of Cleveland, Indianapolis and Cincinnati, respectively.
-On those shows, Young was not at the former, and in a remote location on the latter two.
-The January 2 show ran on ESPN2 and ran for a hour and 15 minutes; Rex Ryan substituted for Griffin.
+The October 31 and December 26, 2022, and January 2, 2023, shows originated from New York instead of Cleveland, Indianapolis and Cincinnati, respectively.
+On those shows, Young was not at the former and in a remote location on the latter two.
+The January 2 show ran on ESPN2 and ABC (due to the Rose Bowl airing on ESPN) and ran for an hour and 15 minutes; Rex Ryan substituted for Griffin, who was calling the Cotton Bowl that same day.